Giveth/feathers-giveth/README.md

 ## Getting Started

 ### Install

+- #### Linux
+  If your operative system is any distrubution of linux you can use an All in One installation scripts special thanks to Dapp contributor Jurik, available [here](https://github.com/Giveth/giveth-dapp/files/3674808/givethBuildStartScripts_2019-09-29.zip)

+- #### Any OS
   1. Click **Star** on this repo near the top-right corner of this web page (if you want to).
   2. Join our [slack](http://slack.giveth.io) if you haven't already.
   3. Fork this repo by clicking **Fork** button in top-right corner of this web page.
 Continue to follow instruction steps from your own feathers-giveth repo.
   5. The rest of these steps must be done from your machine's command line.
 Clone your own "feathers-giveth" repo.
 Copy the link from the "Clone or download" button near the top right of this repo's home page.
       ```
       git clone {paste your own repo link here}
       ```
   6. Change directories to feathers-giveth:
       ```
       cd feathers-giveth
       ```
   5. Make sure you have [NodeJS](https://nodejs.org/) (v8.4.0 or higher), [yarn](https://www.yarnpkg.com/) (v0.27.5 or higher), and npm (5.4.1 or higher) installed.
   6. Install dependencies from within feathers-giveth directory:
       ```
       npm install
       ```
       * note: due to a bug in yarn, `yarn install` currently does not work
   7. Install Mongo (we recommend installing via [Brew](https://treehouse.github.io/installation-guides/mac/mongo-mac.html))
   8. Run Mongo in a terminal window `mongod` or in the background `mongod --fork --syslog`
   9. (optionally) Install [IPFS](https://ipfs.io/docs/install/) (we recommend installing via [Brew](https://brew.sh/))
     - If you don't install ipfs, image uploading will be affected.
 You can update the config `ipfsGateway` value to use a public ipfs gateway ex. [https://ipfs.io/ipfs/](https://ipfs.io/ipfs/), however your uploads will be removed at some point

 ### Run server
 The feathers server will need to connect to an ethereum node via websockets.
 Typically this will be a local TestRPC instance.